 Reviewing the data and the viral impact of the list, one person, in particular, caught my attention.

-Steven Bartlett, a young man who made it to #14 on the list at just 27 years old, who’s post about the list received over 560 reactions from people on LinkedIn.
+Steven Bartlett, a young man who made it to #14 on the list at just 27 years old.

-If you’ve never heard of Steven Bartlett, then you’re in for a treat as he is a very inspiring character.
+If you’ve never heard of Steven Bartlett, you’re in for a treat as he is an inspiring character.

 Steven is the CEO and co-founder of Social Chain, a social media company using its audience of over 80 million people, and 2 billion monthly video views, to build and scale what it calls “social media brands”.